MrGiovanni/LabelCritic/README.md

 </p>

-Label Critic is an automated tool for selecting the best AI-generated annotations among multiple options to streamline medical dataset labeling and revise existing datasets, substituting low-quality labels by better alternatives.
-Leveraging pre-trained Large Vision-Language Models (LVLMs) to perform pair-wise label comparisons, Label Critic achieves 96.5% accuracy in choosing the optimal label for each CT scan and class.
-Label Critic can also assess the quality of single AI annotations, flagging lower-quality cases for further review if necessary.
-Label Critic provides class-tailored prompts for evaluating and comparing CT's per-voxel annotations for pancreas, liver, stomach, spleen, gallbladder, kidneys, aorta and postcava.
-It also provides effortless adaptation to new classes.
+AI-generated annotations are increasingly used to build large datasets, yet their quality is often assumed rather than verified.

+Label Critic is a lightweight tool for reviewing AI-generated labels.
+It helps users select better annotations when multiple label options exist, and identify potentially incorrect labels when only a single annotation is available.

+Label Critic uses pre-trained Large Vision-Language Models (LVLMs) as label critics, comparing or assessing annotations without training new models.
+In medical CT organ segmentation, it achieves 96.5% accuracy in selecting higher-quality annotations per scan and class.

+While this repository focuses on CT organ segmentation (pancreas, liver, spleen, kidneys, aorta, and others), the approach is data-centric and can be adapted to new classes with minimal effort.

 ## Paper